publishpress/PublishPress-Permissions/readme.txt

 * Fixed : WP 5.5 - Javascript error in Classic Editor if Default Privacy is set to a non-public status
 * Fixed : WP object cache was cleared when a non-Administrator accessed wp-admin Pages listing
 * Fixed : Pro - Post Status dropdown in Gutenberg editor was pushed into bad alignment if PublishPress 2.2 active
+* Fixed : Classic Editor plugin - Block editor usage was not properly detected if user selection of default editor is enabled and set to Block

 = 3.2.4 - 7 Aug 2020 =
 * Fixed : Page Parent could not be viewed or changed in Gutenberg editor (since 3.2.3)